-- 160. We serve WRNs under regulation 10 of the Early Years Foundation Stage (Welfare Requirements) Regulations 2012. - 161.
-A WRN sets out the actions that a provider must take by a certain date to meet one or more requirements of the 'Statutory framework for the Early Years Foundation Stage'. - 162.
+- 168. We serve welfare requirements notices (WRNs) under regulation 10 of the Early Years Foundation Stage (Welfare Requirements) Regulations 2012.24 - 169.
+A WRN sets out the actions that a provider must take by a certain date to meet one or more requirements of the 'Statutory framework for the early years foundation stage'.
+25 - 170.
 A provider commits an offence if they do not take the action(s) set out in a WRN within the specified time.
-We can prosecute providers who do not take the action required. - 163.
+We can prosecute providers who do not take the action required. - 171.
 We do not have any power to issue a WRN to a provider registered on either the compulsory or voluntary part of the Childcare Register.
 A WRN cannot be issued in relation to breaches of the learning and development requirements in the EYFS.
 Where a provider fails to meet learning and development requirements, inspectors should set actions for them to complete.
-Where the provider has failed to comply with the learning and development actions, we consider taking steps to cancel their registration. - 164.
+Where the provider has failed to comply with the learning and development actions, we consider taking steps to cancel their registration. - 172.
 Where we decide to issue a WRN for breaches of the safeguarding and welfare requirements in EYFS, we set out all the breaches of requirement in the WRN.
 We do not issue separate actions in relation to the safeguarding and welfare requirements.